Stepan Fedak

-Stepan Stepanovich Fedak (6 May 1901 in Lviv - disappeared 1945 in Berlin; aka Smok, "Dragon") was a Ukrainian independence activist and a member of Nazi Einsatzgruppe C who, on 25 September 1921, attempted to assassinate Poland's Chief of State, Marshal Józef Piłsudski, as the latter visited Lwów (now Lviv, Ukraine) for the opening of that city's first Eastern Trade Fair.
+Stepan Stepanovich Fedak (6 May 1901 in Lviv - disappeared 1945 in Berlin; aka Smok, "Dragon") was a Ukrainian independence activist, who on 25 September 1921, attempted to assassinate Poland's Chief of State, Marshal Józef Piłsudski, as the latter visited Lwów (now Lviv, Ukraine) for the opening of that city's first Eastern Trade Fair.
+During World War II he served as a member of the Nazi Einsatzgruppe C.

 Early life

 Stepan Fedak was the son of a prominent Lwów attorney and Ukrainian activist, Dr. Stepan Fedak.

 The younger Fedak was a graduate of the Austro-Hungarian Military Academy at Wiener Neustadt.
 He served in the Legion of Ukrainian Sich Rifles, then in the Ukrainian Galician Army and the Army of the Ukrainian People's Republic.
 In 1920 he joined the clandestine Ukrainian Military Organization.

 Fedak was also a member of the secret Committee of Ukrainian Youth and of Volia, an underground militant organization of Ukrainian students and ex-officers of the Ukrainian Galician Army whose purpose was to fight for an independent Ukraine.
 It was steered from abroad by Colonel Yevhen Konovalets' Ukrainian Military Organization (UVO), acting in Czechoslovakia and Germany.

 The UVO planned to organize underground attacks and sabotage in southeastern Poland, with its majority-Ukrainian population, to be followed by open warfare conducted by the Ukrainians against Poland and the Soviet Union until an independent Ukrainian state was reestablished in southeastern Poland and Dnieper Ukraine (Great Ukraine).